shykat199/ATM-system/README.md

 # ATM-system
-ATM system using opp-java concept
+ATM system using opp-java concept.
 There is a zip file inside that zip 3 files has upload .